-The decision today to end Right to Buy will safeguard social housing stock for future
+The decision today to end Right to Buy will safeguard social housing stock for future generations, said Ms Sturgeon.

 Previous reforms have already meant the right to buy is already unavailable to many social housing tenants in Scotland, although any social housing tenant who still has the right to buy will have a period of three years to exercise it..

 "The Scottish Government is doing everything possible to maximise our investment in housing and deliver on our target of 30,000 new, affordable homes over the lifetime of this Parliament," said Ms Sturgeon.
 "But given the pressure on both the housing stock and budgets and with 400,000 people on waiting lists for social housing we can no longer afford to see badly needed homes lost to the social sector.